 For more strategies on building and motivating teams, read Building High Performance Teams, by Jason Westland.
 It’s a free ebook download.

 Thanks for watching!

 It’s that time, right?
 We kick off that big project.
-How do we keep our team motivated?
+How do we keep our resources motivated?

 I’ll never forget, one of my managers a long time ago, Sue, we had a project working all day and all night.
 We’d been working on this problem for weeks, and months on our project.
 I’ll never forget Sue, my manager, coming in bringing pizza.
 She worked with us through the night to keep her team motivated, keep us motivated through the project.
 I never forgot that.

 It reminds me, my father was a coach.
 Before a ball game, one of the big things was to motivate the team before the game, during the game, and keep them motivated after the game.
 Whether they won or they lost, the big key is keeping the team motivated for even the next game.